zLancx/Bleed-V2/README.md

-# Bleed-V2
+# Bleed Project In BDFD
-A New Project Of My BDFD Series.
+A New Project Of My Bleed Series.

-# The New Era
-Welcome This Project Back!
-Better and more.
+Any other inquiries, you can contact me through my discord.